N3VERS4YDIE/dice-recognition/README.md

 # Dice Recognition 🎲🤖

-Computer Vision project made with Python, Ultralytics YOLO and OpenCV to recognize dice, count them, and sum their values in real time using a webcam or video as input.
+Computer Vision project made with Python, YOLO and OpenCV to recognize dice, count them, and sum their values in real time using a webcam or video as input.

 https://github.com/user-attachments/assets/6add3780-97fc-426d-94da-2fd304d312ad